 - Baseball

 - Basketball

 - Football

 - Handball

 - Jogging

 - Racquetball/squash

 - Soccer

 - Softball

 - Step machines

 - Tennis-singles

 - Volleyball

-The activities listed above should be avoided because of the undue stress and twisting motions that occur through the joints.
-Some of these activities have potential for sudden, high impact movement, which can damage your new joint.
+The activities listed above should be avoided because of the undue stress and twisting motions that occur.
+Some of these activities have potential for sudden, high impact movement, which can interfere with your recovery.